Why Caravans Roll Over – Sample Chapter

 Fifth-wheeler - zero yaw

 Like the pendulum of an old-fashioned grandfather clock, that trailer is free to move.
 Wind gusts may cause the trailer to yaw slightly, but that yaw has no effect on the tow vehicle - or vice versa.
-Driving a fifth-wheel caravan rig feels much like driving a motorhome.
+Driving a fifth-wheel travel trailer rig feels much like driving a motorhome.

-Whilst conventional caravan stability issues are primarily caused by tow hitch overhang, many other aspects are involved.
-Almost all, however, are associated with, and ultimately determined by hand-sized patches of rubber: i.e. the tow vehicle’s and (but less so) the caravan’s tyre contact patches that grip the road.
+Whilst conventional travel trailer stability issues are primarily caused by tow hitch overhang, many other aspects are involved.
+Almost all, however, are associated with, and ultimately determined by hand-sized patches of rubber: i.e. the tow vehicle’s and (but less so) the travel trailer’s tyre contact patches that grip the road.

 How contact patches do that profoundly affects every aspect of how tyred road vehicles behave.
 This is covered in the following Chapter.